4ubr3ypwd/hash/readme.md

 # Installation

 - Clone this repo down
-- Checkout a version using `git checkout -b X.X` or use bleeding edge `master`
+- Checkout or [download](https://github.com/aubreypwd/hash/releases) a version of Hash
 - Copy `config.php.sample` to `config.php` and populate with your values
 - Import `db.sql` to your database and start hashing it out!